Furby: Third generation (2012–2015)

 A new Furby was released in the fall of 2012.
 It has new monochromatic LCD eyes, a wider range of motions and the ability to adapt its personality in reaction to user behavior.
 Compared to the first generation, variants with Russian, Chinese, Mandarin, Korean and Polish were also produced, increasing the number of languages to 14.
 The on-off switch is replaced with a reset button; the Furby turns itself off after one minute of inactivity.
-It had its own iOS and Android app Furby, it communicated with one's Furby via high pitched sound.
+It has its own iOS and Android app Furby that communicates via high pitched sounds.
 The application was however later removed from mobile app stores.

 Furby Party Rockers

 A series of toys called Furby Party Rockers was released in addition to the 2012 Furbies.
 Those feature pre-programmed personalities that differ between the various models.

 Instead of the screens that the full-size Furbies feature, their eyes are made out of transparent plastic with a backing that has a static pattern printed.
 The eyes have an LED backlight and the printed image is stereoscopic so that it changes depending on the viewing angle.
 The Party Rockers do not have any moving parts.